Campus Improvement Plan

 Goal 1: STUDENT ACHIEVEMENT.
 Terrace Elementary School students will master rigorous academic standards to ensure college and career readiness.

-Performance Objective 5: EARLY LITERACY: By June 2025, Terrace Elementary School will increase the percentage of K-2 students on track to read at grade level by 5 percentage points or ≥ 80%.
+Performance Objective 6: EARLY LITERACY: By June 2026, Terrace Elementary School will increase the percentage of K-2 students on track to read at grade level from BOY to EOY.

 Evaluation Data Sources:

-Strategy's Expected Result/Impact: The percentage of students reading on grade level will increase as measured in formative and summative assessments.
+Strategy's Expected Result/Impact: The percentage of students reading on grade level will increase as measured by formative and summative assessments.

-Staff Responsible for Monitoring: Instructional Coaches, Assistant Principal and Principal.
+Staff Responsible for Monitoring: Instructional Coaches, Interventionists, Teachers, Instructional Paras, Media Center Assistant, Assistant Principal, and Principal.

 Title I: